Jwtc2000/Jwtc2000/README.md

 ### Hi there 👋
+### 🔭 I’m currently working on my IT Systems Admin AAS degree at Peninsula College!
+### 📫 How to reach me: jwtc2000@gmail.com

 <!--
 **Jwtc2000/Jwtc2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.